 It is even more important for people learning from home to study good posture and form than a person learning in a local pole dancing class because there is no live teacher in your living room telling you what to do or correcting you.

 When you go to a live pole dancing class, a good teacher will watch you carefully and help you make adjustments to do thing correctly.
-In the end, it helps you become a better pole dancer and look like a professional as well.
+In the end, it helps you become a better pole dancer fast and look like a professional as well.

 When you first learn a pole move, you should strive to understand where to place your hands and legs and at the proper angle in relationship to the pole.
 You will also need to know points of contact on your skin for grip.